speced/bikeshed/docs/boilerplate.md

 * "property-index" for the table summarizing all properties defined in the spec
 * "issues-index"

+Additionally, "header" and "footer" boilerplate files are used to put content at the start and end of your document.
+Most or all of the above boilerplate sections should actually show up here, in the header and footer, rather than being manually specified in your source file.

 ### Default Boilerplate ###

 Some sections listed above are generated *by default*;